Digital currency firm co-founder gets 10 years in prison in U.S. case

 The company was shuttered in May 2013 as Kats and Budovsky were arrested amid U.S. efforts to crack down on the use of digital currencies including bitcoin to evade law enforcement.

-Beyond Kats and Budovsky, three other people pleaded guilty, including Azzedine El Amine, a Costa Rican citizen and former Liberty Reserver manager who was sentenced later on Friday to time served.
+Beyond Kats and Budovsky, three other people pleaded guilty, including Azzedine El Amine, a Costa Rican citizen and former Liberty Reserver manager, who is scheduled to be sentenced later on Friday.

 In 2005, they launched Liberty Reserve, which later relocated to Costa Rica.
 In 2008, Budovsky pushed Kats out of Liberty Reserve, complaining he had not done enough, prosecutors said.